sufrin/ThreadCSO/examples/README.md

-A demonstration of pseudo-gravitational particle calculations done by several workers in lock-step, coordinated by barriers, with (many) parameters of the simulation settable from the GUI.
+A demonstration of pseudo-gravitational particle calculations done by several workers in lock-step, coordinated by barriers, with (many) parameters of the simulation settable from the UserInterface.
 A description of the technique used for particle computations is given in the Particle Computations section of the lecture notes on [Synchronous Data Parallel Programming](https://github.com/sufrin/ThreadCSO/blob/main/Lectures/03-dataparallel.pdf).